 Student Feedback and Reputation

-No Pimsleur unlimited review can be complete with reviews from actual students of the program.
+No Pimsleur unlimited review can be completed with reviews from actual students of the program.
 These reviews are mixed, however.
 This can be broken down into two parts.

 When it comes to the actual program and what it teaches, students are quite happy overall.
 They mention how easy it is to learn Spanish or another language with the app and praise the instructors.